 BioCryst's leadership team will host a conference call and webcast today, February 23, 2016 at 11:00 a.m.
 Eastern Time, to discuss these financial results and recent corporate developments.
 To participate in the conference call, please dial 1-877-303-8027 (United States) or 1-760-536-5165 (International).
 No passcode is needed for the call.
 The webcast can be accessed by logging onto www.BioCryst.com.
 Please connect to the website at least 15 minutes prior to the start of the conference call to ensure adequate time for any software download that may be necessary.

 About BioCryst Pharmaceuticals

 BioCryst Pharmaceuticals designs, optimizes and develops novel small molecule drugs that block key enzymes involved in rare diseases.
-BioCryst currently has several ongoing development programs: oral inhibitors of plasma kallikrein for hereditary angioedema, including BCX4161, BCX7353 and other second generation compounds, and BCX4430, a broad spectrum viral RNA polymerase inhibitor.
+BioCryst’s ongoing development programs include oral plasma kallikrein inhibitors for hereditary angioedema, avoralstat, BCX7353 and other second generation compounds, and BCX4430, a broad spectrum viral RNA polymerase inhibitor.
 For more information, please visit the Company's website at www.BioCryst.com.
-In December 2014, RAPIVABTM (peramivir injection), a viral neuraminidase inhibitor, was approved by the FDA.
-For more information regarding RAPIVAB, please visit http://rapivab.com/.

 |BIOCRYST PHARMACEUTICALS, INC.|